sivajeetsabdakar/HawkeRoute/README.md

 - **Hawker/Vendor Discovery:** Residents can view a list of active hawkers/vendors, their products, and locations in real-time.
 - **AI Route Optimization:** Hawkers receive custom algorithm -powered route suggestions to maximize efficiency and profits.
-- **Order Placement & Tracking:** Residents can place orders and track vendor deliveries (prototype feature).
+- **Order Placement & Tracking:** Residents can place orders and track vendor deliveries.

 ## Tech Stack